Search

 University of GlasgowMarine & Freshwater Biology [BSc/MSci]I am a first year marine biology student.
 I am also the GU SRC first year rep. I was on a different course before starting marine bio.
 I was studying Design and technology Education here at Glasgow uni.
 Amandine

 Bangor UniversityMarine BiologyHiya, I'm Amandine.
 I'm a 2nd year student studying marine biology & oceanography at Bangor hoping to work in coral or general conservation projects when i leave.
 I have just completed a marine conservation internship in the seychelles this summer to improve my diving and to start my conservation journey.
 Coolest animal ive seen so far: a whale shark!
-Amelia
+Chloe

 University of EssexMarine BiologyI want to work as a marine scientist or ecologist, help conserve all the precious species that help our planet.
 I love to sing and have a passion for art.
 I am in my final year of studies at Essex.
 DIYA

 University of GlasgowMolecular & Cellular Biology [BSc/MSci]Studying molecular and cellular biology fuels my passion for understanding life at its most fundamental level.
 With a strong interest in genetic mechanisms, I aspire to build a future in biotechnology.
-Erin

 8 Subject Spotlights